pageboard/pagecut/README.md

   the component name as seen by ProseMirror.
 - group
   the prosemirror group, defaults to 'block'
-- data
+- properties
-  an object mapping data names to json schema, tells ProseMirror what data can be stored on the component instance.
+  an object mapping properties names to json schema, tells ProseMirror what data can be stored on the component instance.
   By default only the default value of the schema is actually useful.
+- required
+  reserved, not implemented.
+  an array of required properties, as in json schema.
-- content
+- specs
   an object mapping content node names to ProseMirror schemaSpec.

 > do not confuse root dom node attributes and component data